|Mrs R Bowes||Faculty Leader for RE and Humanities|

 We are proud to provide a positive and supportive learning environment where pupils can learn with, and from each other.
 Helping them to develop a range of skills to ask questions, problem solve, analyse data and understand connections between people and places as global citizens.
 As global citizens we believe that our pupils can act individually and collectively in shaping the world around them for a more sustainable future.

+Geography continues to be one of the most popular options in school at key stage 4.
 In the selection of topics at Key Stage 3 and the new AQA GCSE course a great deal of emphasis has been placed on selecting topics to allow our pupils to explore the themes and concepts of a changing world.
 We use up to date case studies and Geographical Information Systems as well as the news media to inform our judgements on Climate Change, Sustainability, Global Population and Managing Tectonic Hazards.
 Our topics seek to support the acquisition of knowledge through the depth of content and the development of skills to produce truly independent learners making Geography students highly employable and relevant to any future work force.
+Students at key stage 4 also take part in our fieldwork day in the Lake District to help them to appreciate and understand the world around them.
 A quote from a parent seems to capture the mood of this

 “Geography is the lesson that they come home talking about”.